Gender-Based Misconduct Policy

 Domestic Violence may include violent acts by a current or former spouse; by a person with whom the victim shares a child in common; by a person who is or has cohabitated with the victim as a spouse; by a person similarly situated to a spouse; between a parent and child; between members of the same household in an intimate relationship; or by any other person similarly situated.
 Domestic violence can be physical, sexual, emotional, or economic in nature.

-Intimidation is implied threats or acts that reasonably cause another to fear for his/her safety or well-being.
+Intimidation is implied threats or acts that reasonably cause another to fear for their safety or well-being.

-Stalking is unwanted or obsessive attention by an individual or group toward a specific person that would cause a reasonable person to fear for his or her safety or the safety of others or to suffer substantial emotional distress.
+Stalking is unwanted or obsessive attention by an individual or group toward a specific person that would cause a reasonable person to fear for their safety or the safety of others or to suffer substantial emotional distress.
 Stalking may include the monitoring of an individual online via social media, email, or other technology.
 It may also include unwanted observation or surveillance.

 Affirmative Consent (“Consent”) is a knowing, voluntary, and mutual decision among all participants to engage in sexual activity.
 Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
 This definition does not vary based upon a participant’s sex, sexual orientation, gender identity, or gender expression.